veit/python-basics-tutorial/docs/control-flows/exceptions.rst

 .. literalinclude:: exceptions.py
    :language: python
    :linenos:
-   :lines: 4-
+   :lines: 7-
+   :lineno-start: 7

-Line 2
+Line 7
     If an ``IOError`` or ``EmptyFileError`` occurs during the execution of the instructions in the ``try`` block, the corresponding ``except`` block is executed.
-Line 3
+Line 9
     An ``IOError`` could be triggered here.
-Line 7
+Line 12
     Here you trigger the ``EmptyFileError``.
-Line 12
+Line 17
     The ``else`` clause is optional; it is executed if no exception occurs in the ``try`` block.